meribold/meribold.org/virtual-environments-9487.md

     $ echo 'home = /usr/bin' > pyvenv.cfg
     $ mkdir -p lib/python3.6/site-packages

-Because of what I [assume to be a bug in CPython](#potential-bug-1), we also need to move the Python binary into a `bin` subdirectory.
+I will also move the Python binary into a `bin` subdirectory.[^why-tho]

     $ mkdir bin && mv python3 bin/

+[^why-tho]: I think this *should not* be necessary.
+But, because of what I assume to be a
+    [bug](TODO) in CPython, it is.
+A `bin/` subdirectory certainly is the conventional location for the binary, though.

 {::comment}
 >   [T]he internal virtual environment layout mimics the layout of the Python installation